lehelen19/stocks-frontend/README.md

 ## Background

-Do you have trouble keeping track of the stocks you want to monitor? **Stockopolis** could be your consolidated solution - the ultimate stock tracking companion!
-With our app, you can build personalized watchlists to track your most-watched stocks in real time.
-You can see even more detailed information about the stock on its own detail page.
-Build your own stockopolis today!
+Do you have trouble keeping track of the stocks you want to monitor? **Portfolio Pal** could be your consolidated solution - the ultimate stock tracking companion!
+With our app, you can build personalized watchlists to track your most-watched stocks in real time and see more detailed information about each stock on its own detail page.

 ## Screenshots